sivareddyit/qubership-envgene/docs/analysis/application-manifest-build-cli.md

 ## Limitation

-1. All application components described in AM must be built in the same repository, within the same workflow as AM build
+1. The component name within the application must be unique
 2. For each component's artifact type (Docker, Helm, Maven), application publication goes to one registry per type

 ## Requirements